Electroweak right-handed neutrino portal dark matter: Right-handed neutrino portal dark matter

 The general right-handed neutrino portal Lagrangian is written as

-where the Yukawa coupling $y_{i}^{x}$ can be real or complex, $\mathbb{N}_{i}^{0}$ are the right-handed Majorana fermion in the original flavor basis of the Type-I seesaw interactions.
-The three Majorana fermions mixed with the three SM neutrinos and after the seesaw mixing, it becomes a linear combination of all six flavor neutrinos in the mass eigenbasis, c.f., Eq.~(\ref{eq:VTran}).
+where the Yukawa coupling $y_{\alpha}^{x}$ can be real or complex, $\mathbb{N}_{\alpha}^{0}$ are the right-handed Majorana fermions in the original flavor basis of the Type-I seesaw interactions.
+The three Majorana fermions mix with the three SM neutrinos through the seesaw mechanism, and after mass diagonalization the physical neutrino states are linear combinations of the six flavor eigenstates, c.f., Eq.~(\ref{eq:VTran}).
 Thus after the seesaw mixing, the right-handed portal interactions are modified to be (the $h.c.$ terms are shown explicitly)

 where $y_{i}^{x\prime}$ are the hidden sector coupling constants after the seesaw mixing.